 Upon approval of the residency, the beneficiary may get involved in business activities but not be hired as an employee.

-Our firm prepares the application once all required information and documents are received, which our firm will deliver as a complete package at Immigration.
-One application per family member is required.Monthly Pension:
+Our firm prepares the application once all required information and documents are received, which we will deliver as a complete package at Immigration.
+One application per family member is required.

 The pension must be for life, coming from abroad and only such belonging to the applicant personally will be taken into account, and other funds received by his family will not be considered.

-A clean criminal record certificate for the applicant and for its dependents fifteen years or older to be included in the regime is required.
-It must be issued by the local police bureau of the place where the applicant has lived during the last three years before the application.
-This document is valid only for six months after its issue date and must be authenticated by the Costa Rican Consulate nearest to the place of issue or apostilled in the country of issue if such country is part of the Hague Convention.Birth Certificate:
+If the certificate is from the United States, it must be Federal Criminal Record issued by the FBI.
+This document is valid only for six months after its issue date and must be authenticated by the Costa Rican Consulate nearest to the place of issue or apostilled in the country of issue if such country is part of the Hague Convention.

 A birth certificate for the applicant and his/her dependents (if any) is required.
 This document must be issued by the appropriate authorities at the place of birth.
-This document is valid only for six months after its issue date and must be authenticated by the Costa Rican Consulate nearest to the place of issue or apostilled in the country of issue if such country is part of the Hague Convention.Marriage Certificate:
+This document is valid only for six months after its issue date and must be authenticated by the Costa Rican Consulate nearest to the place of issue or apostilled in the country of issue if such country is part of the Hague Convention.

 Required only for applicants that wish to include their spouse under the regime.
-This document is valid only for six months after its issue date and must be authenticated by the Costa Rican Consulate nearest to the place of issue or apostilled at the country of issue if such country is part of the Hague Convention.
+This document must be issued by the corresponding authorities in the place where the marriage took place and is valid only for six months after its issue date.
+The document must be authenticated by the Costa Rican Consulate nearest to the place of issue or apostilled in the country of issue if such country is part of the Hague Convention.

-Required for both the applicant and his/her dependents to be included in the regime.
-It must comprise all pages (including blank pages).Photographs:
+This is required for both the applicant and his/her dependents to be included in the regime.
+It must comprise all pages (including blank pages).

-Six front passport-size photographs are required.
+Six front passport-size photographs with white background are required.